austinhunt818/cs408_module6/README.md

 ## Overview

-This project contains a fake birdwatching page that I styled according to the specifications.
+This project contains a letter layout with some fancier visual features.

 ## Running